 Either way, trust your gut.
 If it tells you she likes you, and she probably does.

 Knowing how to tell if a female coworker likes you isn’t particularly easy.
 Hopefully, these tips make it a bit less challenging and can get you to the next steps.

 With any luck, you may have started to relate some of these points to how she’s been acting around you.
 If that’s the case, things are looking promising for you.

-If it seems like she might be into you, don’t be afraid to initiate something.
+But if it seems like she might be into you, don’t be afraid to initiate something.
 Interest won’t last forever if you don’t go for the next step.
-Invite her to something low key outside of work and see how things go from there.
+Invite her to something low-key outside of work and see how things go from there.
 Good luck!